phpearth/docs/introduction/books.md

----
-title: "Which Books are recommended for Learning PHP?"
+# Which Books are recommended for Learning PHP?
-updated: "September 28, 2016"
-permalink: "/faq/which-books-for-php/"
----

 There are many books available for learning PHP.
 But lots of them can get quickly outdated.
 Here is a quick list of PHP books you should look into when learning